godotengine/godot-docs/tutorials/3d/using_gridmaps.rst

 Collisions
 ----------

-You can manually assign a :ref:`class_StaticBody` and :ref:`class_CollisionShape` to each mesh.
+You can manually assign a :ref:`class_StaticBody3D` and :ref:`class_CollisionShape3D` to each mesh.
 Alternatively, you can use the "Mesh" menu to automatically create the collision body based on the mesh data.

 .. image:: img/gridmap_create_body.png